 Royalty and Pricing

 Setting the right price for your book is very crucial.
 In this section, I’ll talk about the pricing for each version;

 Royalty plan: There are two royalty options; the 35% royal plan and the 70% royalty plan.

-Primary market: It is the market that you wish to use to set your price.
-However, any price you put on your primary market will be converted to other markets.
+Primary market: It is the market you wish to use to set your price.
+However, your price on your primary market will be converted to other markets.